 23DHSMV currently has 19 prison visits planned from October through December 2013.
-See, e-mail from DHSMV dated October 24, 2013 (on file with the Criminal Justice Subcommittee).
+See e-mail from DHSMV dated October 24, 2013 (on file with the Criminal Justice Subcommittee).

-Are subject to sex offender residency restrictions, and who, upon release under such restrictions, do not have a qualifying address.
+- Are not in the physical custody of the department at or within 180 days before release; and - Are subject to sex offender residency restrictions, and who, upon release under such restrictions, do not have a qualifying address.